annomroot/r-mail/README.md

-# R-mail
+# T-mail
-Receive e-mails in your terminal.
+Receive mails in your terminal.

 =--[ WELCOME ]---------------------------------------=